Chapter 1: The Campaign Canvas

 You can also extend the functionality of the campaign canvas by using Oracle Eloqua AppCloud apps.
 These apps enable you to integrate your campaign with other systems like WebEx or social advertising options like LinkedIn Lead Gen Forms and Matched Audiences or Facebook Lead Ads

-The following topics provide more details on the different types of campaign elements:
+The following topics provide more detail on the different types of campaign elements:

 Long before you login to Eloqua, you really need to have your strategy worked out.